FernandoVezzali/pattern-strategy/README.md

             return 3.00d;
         }
     }

-The last step is go back to the ShippingCostCalculatorService class and create a new constructor:
+Last step is to get rid of the switch statement replacing it by a constructor that will receive an instance of any class that implements the interface:

     public class ShippingCostCalculatorService
     {